0xBitBuster/python-chess-engine/README.md

 ```

 ## Quick Note / Todo
 This code does not use the python best practice for the naming convention (The project uses camelCasing instead of lowercase_underscore).
 You can also try to optimize the negamax and find valid moves algorithm.
 Maybe even create a UI to select wether you want to play against the computer or another player.
-Also a huge thanks to Eddie Sharick for the great youtube series.

 ## Contributing
 Contributions are welcome!
 If you have a feature request or bug report, please open an issue.
 If you want to contribute code, please fork the repository and submit a pull request.